jhpce-jhu/jhpce_mkdocs/docs/slurm/crafting-jobs.md

 R CMD BATCH myprog.R

 ```
-## Job Array
+## **Job Arrays**

-!!!
-Warning
-    Needs to be written

 Array jobs allow you to use one job script to run many jobs across a set of samples.
-That script needs to contain syntax that can be used by SLURM to assign different work to different task element jobs.
+That SLURM script or the program(s) it calls need(s) to contain syntax that uses SLURM environment variables to assign different work to different task element jobs.

 When you submit an array job you can indicate that you only want a certain number of tasks to be executed at a time.
-(You can also use the `scontrol` command to add or adjust that aspect of the job to pending or running jobs.
+This is called the "step size".
+(You can also use the `scontrol` command to add or adjust that aspect of the job for pending or running jobs.
 See our [scontrol tips ](../slurm/tips-scontrol.md) page.)

+To reference this specific task of a job array, combine SLURM_ARRAY_JOB_ID with SLURM_ARRAY_TASK_ID (e.g. "scontrol update ${SLURM_ARRAY_JOB_ID}_{$SLURM_ARRAY_TASK_ID} ...").

 Vendor docs about job arrays are [here](https://slurm.schedmd.com/job_array.html).